English Curriculum Statement

 Children in year 1 will undertake the government’s statutory phonics test at the end of the year.
 For more information on this please click on the link below.

-From year 2-6 as a school we follow the ‘No Nonsense’ spelling programme.
+From year 2-6 as a school we follow the ‘Spelling Shed’ spelling programme.
 The focus of the programme is on the teaching of spelling, exploring the spelling conventions – patterns and rules; but integral to the teaching is the opportunity to promote the learning of spellings, including statutory words, common exceptions and personal spellings.

 Reading Key stage 1